Addisu87/Todo-list/README.md

-# Project Name

-- To-Do list
+# To-Do list Application

-  > Description the project.

-  - A todo list application that includes adding a new list and deleting the unwanted list.
+> A todo list application that includes adding a new list, deleting the unwanted list, clear the completed tasks and store it in local storage.

 ## Built With

-- HTML
+- HTML 5
-- JavaScript
-- CSS
+- CSS 3
+- JavaScript Vanilla

 ## Live Demo (if available)